To promote the future use of the Ōtākaro/Avon River and the surrounding Red Zone lands as an ecological and recreational reserve for the community.

 Statement of support

 The focus of AvON is the future use of the Ōtākaro/Avon River Red Zone.
-However, we acknowledge the plight and pain of those of us who have had to abandon red zone homes, and the financial difficulties many faced in doing so.
+However, we acknowledge the plight and pain of those of us who have had to abandon Red Zone homes and the financial difficulties many faced in doing so.
 We hope that by working to ensure the land becomes a place of beauty and pride, we can give some comfort and peace to those directly affected.
-We offer our support to those individuals and groups focused on negotiating and advocating for the best possible housing outcomes for all.
+We offer our support to those individuals and groups focussed on negotiating and advocating for the best possible housing outcomes for all.

 Objectives of the Avon-Ōtākaro Network

 - To advocate for the Ōtākaro/Avon River and the surrounding Red Zone lands to become a publicly owned ecological and recreational reserve, running from the Papawai Ōtākaro/Avon River Park in the CBD, through to the coast.

 - To work with Te Ngāi Tūāhuriri Rūnanga and Te Rūnanga o Ngāi Tahu on their vision for the Ōtākaro and ensure the incorporation of cultural heritage and values are included within the development of an Ōtākaro/Avon River Park.

 - To promote the establishment of a broad, continuous and natural corridor of indigenous habitat as appropriate to the historical ecology of the Ōtākaro/Avon River and its catchment, including Te Ihutai/Estuary with specific regard to enhancing water quality and indigenous biodiversity.

 - To advocate for definitive and timely decisions regarding the long-term future use of the Ōtākaro/Avon River and residential Red Zone lands to provide certainty and confidence for those having to abandon the lands, those living in adjoining communities and in greater Christchurch.